Custom Alloy Wheel Wrapping

 Alloy Wheel Repair Service

-If you are considering a vinyl alloy wrap to hide scratches to your alloy wheels, you could consider getting your alloys repaired by a professional.
+If you are considering a vinyl alloy wrap to hide scratches to your wheels, you could consider getting your wheels repaired by a professional.

 ChipsAway offer a professional and efficient alloy wheel repair service, so your wheels will look as good as new and maintain your car’s resale value.
 Find out how ChipsAway specialists repair alloys here.